MrCocaCola2088/qa-playwright-python-demo/README.md

-# QA Automation Demo – Playwright + Python
+# QA Automation Strategy Demo – Playwright + Python

-This project demonstrates a comprehensive test automation approach for a multi-tenant CRM system using Playwright, Python, and modern testing practices.
+This repository demonstrates how I approach test automation for a complex, multi-tenant CRM platform, similar to financial systems handling customer data, debt flows, and tenant isolation.

+The goal is not just to automate tests, but to design a **scalable, maintainable, and risk-based testing strategy**.

+---

+## 🧠 Testing Philosophy

+For systems like CRMs with financial logic and multi-tenancy, I prioritize:

+- **API and contract testing** for core business logic
+- **Data integrity validation** at the database level
+- **Tenant isolation validation** (critical in multi-tenant systems)
+- **UI automation only for critical user journeys**
+- **Deterministic CI pipelines using mocks and isolation**

 ## Project Structure

 ```
 qa-playwright-python-demo/

 ├── README.md
 ├── requirements.txt
 ├── pytest.ini